PDNALab/MELD_tutorials/tutorial1-protein_folding/README.md

-# Protein Folding using CSP
+# Protein Folding using CPI

 MELD can fold small proteins using only sequence information (_sequence.dat_) and secondary structure predictions (_ss.dat_).